HDMI

 After connecting the HDMI display and powering on, enter the Gnome desktop, click the battery icon in the upper right corner, and slide the volume bar and brightness bar to adjust volume and brightness.

-The following is the operation diagram for adjusting screen brightness and volume:
+The following is the operation diagram for adjusting display brightness and volume:

 Touch Function Usage

-After connecting the HDMI display and powering on, you need to connect the USB port to the HDMI screen.
+After connecting the HDMI display and powering on, you need to connect the USB port to the HDMI display.

-Note: This function requires an HDMI screen with touch functionality.
+Note: This function requires an HDMI display with touch functionality.

 Follow the diagram below for connection: